sodadata/docs/soda-cl/validity-metrics.md

 Checks with validity metrics automatically collect samples of any failed rows to display Soda Cloud.
 The default number of failed row samples that Soda collects and displays is 100.

 If you wish to limit or broaden the sample size, you can use the `samples limit` configuration in a check with a validity metric.
 You can add this configuration to your checks YAML file for Soda Library, or when writing checks as part of an agreement in Soda Cloud.
+See: [Set a sample limit]({% link soda-cl/failed-row-samples.md %}#set-a-sample-limit).
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: